KO443/Splunk-power-user-lab-Projects/SPL Guide sheet/README.md

 -

-*I did not come up with this guide, i found all of this on the internet and doumented it on here for the knowledge*
+*I did not come up with this guide, i found this info on the internet and documented it on here for the knowledge*

 *********************
 Basic Commands